Natural Ways to Support Healthy Eye Pressure

 - Questions about exercise, pregnancy, or major lifestyle changes

-- Pressure readings that suddenly rise compared to your usual range
+- Pressure readings that have risen compared to your usual range

-Your doctor can help you understand which lifestyle steps are safe and appropriate in your specific situation.
+Your doctor can help you understand which lifestyle steps are safe and appropriate for your specific situation.

 - Stress reduction and deep breathing